Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 After a stroke, a person may have trouble using all or part of the body.
 Often the arm and leg on one side are weak, numb, or stiff.
 The inability to move a limb or body part after stroke is called paralysis or spasticity.
 Improving posture, range of motion, and strength are early goals.
-Together, the rehab team helps the patient progress from sitting to standing and walking.
+Together, the rehab team helps the person progress from sitting to standing and walking.

-Proper positioning helps patients to regain lost movement.
-It also limits future problems.
-Correct body posture keeps a patient from slumping.
+Proper positioning helps a person recovering from stroke regain lost movement.
+It also helps limit future problems.
+Correct body posture keeps the person from slumping.
 Proper positioning of arms and legs is needed, too.
 This prevents muscles near the joints from tightening (spasticity).
-Good body position is vital for patients who have weakness on one side of the body (hemiparesis).
+Good body position is vital for a person who has weakness on one side of the body (hemiparesis).
 Proper positioning is also important for those who have lost awareness of one side of the body (called neglect).

-Getting the patient out of bed is the next step.
-Physical therapists may start by gently moving the patient’s limbs each day.
+Getting the person out of bed is the next step.
+Physical therapists may start by gently moving the person's limbs each day.
 Simple stretches may help relax muscles that tighten or spasm.
-The patient may be taught how to increase strength and range of motion.
-Many exercises prepare patients to do tasks.
-For instance, working to bring a hand to the mouth prepares a patient to use a fork or a toothbrush.
+The person may be taught how to increase strength and range of motion.
+Many exercises prepare a person to do tasks.
+For instance, working to bring a hand to the mouth prepares him or her to use a fork or a toothbrush.
 Full range-of-motion exercises at least 3 times a day can also help reduce spasticity.

-Most patients do walk again after having a stroke.
+Most people do walk again after having a stroke.
 Your loved one may start by walking between parallel bars.
-Some patients use walkers for support.
+Some people use walkers for support.
 Others learn to use a cane.
-To help improve walking skills, some patients may use a special type of treadmill or other equipment.
+To help improve walking skills, some people may use a special type of treadmill or other equipment.
 Gradually walking farther and faster may help your loved one recover more completely.

 Ask the team how you can help.
 They may have you: